Marcel Gimond

 • Marcel Gimond, Seated Nude, 1927, stone, 73 x 26 x 36 cm, Paris, Musée national d’art moderne – Centre Georges Pompidou, AM 808 S.

 Graduated from the École des Beaux-Arts of Lyon in 1917, Marcel Gimond claims to belong to the independent sculpture movement.
-Sculptor of the form, he specialized in female nudes and, more specifically, portraits.
+A sculptor of the form, he enjoys depicting the female nude and creating portraits.
 The original plaster Seated Woman Styling her Hair, dated 1926, is a perfect example of the artist’s early research on the female nude.
 From this model was cast the same year a bronze known as Hairdressing nude[1] and now in private hands.
 The National Museum of Modern Art of Paris keeps a stone dated 1927, entitled Seated Nude

 Seated Woman Styling her Hair comes from the collection of the French painter and engraver Robert Lotiron (1886-1966).